pathdata/UNMaSk/README.md

 Training data tiles were anonymised from raw HE image tiles.
 Request for data access for the Duke samples can be submitted to E.S.H and Y.Y

 # Training
 Data preparation and implementation codes are maintained in this repository and will be periodically updated.
-Please contact the corresponding authours for future colloborations and any queries regarding the implementation.
+Please contact the corresponding authours for future collaboration and any queries regarding the implementation.